Could I Be Ashamed When I Get to the Judgment Seat of Christ?

 The FOUNDATION is Jesus Christ.

 It is impossible to build a meaningful life on anyone or on any other than Jesus Christ.
 He is foundational.

-Indestructible objects – gold, silver, precious stones = “valuable.”
+Indestructible objects like gold, silver, and precious stones are “valuable.”

-Destructible, worthless objects – wood, hay, and stubble = “worthless.”
+Destructible, worthless objects like wood, hay, and stubble are “worthless.”

-If you’re going to build a building, granite or marble would be good.
-A solid marble building overlaid with gold and silver would be nice!
+Granite or marble would be good, solid materials for you to use.
+A solid marble building overlaid with gold and silver would be even better!

 So here are two Christians with the same resources, the same spirit, and the same power.
 The one who built with wood, hay, and stubble says, “Here it is God.
 How do you like it?”

-At the Judgment Seat, we will be judged on what we’ve done of eternal value for Christ.
-Were we profitable?
-Or, unprofitable the kingdom.
-Christ is concerned with what we’ve done of lasting value.
+At the Judgment Seat, we will be able to see what we’ve done that’s of eternal value for Christ.
+Were we profitable or unprofitable for God’s Kingdom?
+Jesus is concerned with what we’ve done of lasting value.

 Some Christians will watch their houses go up in a great conflagration!
 They suffer the loss of crowns and rewards; but notice that no one suffers the loss of their salvation.

-Of course, we are describing a lifestyle, not a checklist, which God will use to evaluate our profitability.
+Notice that we are describing a lifestyle, not a checklist, which God will use to evaluate our profitability for His Kingdom.